 - Your eye doesn’t feel better, or it starts to feel worse, even though you got the object out.

 When you get help, your doctor will want to take a look at your eye.
-He may put different kinds of drops in your eyes, like:
+They may put different kinds of drops in your eyes, like:

 - Medication to make your eye numb

 - Dye so they can see any scratches on your eyeball

 Your doctor might try to get the object out of your eye by flushing it out, or they may use needles or other instruments.
 If the object has pierced your eyeball and is stuck inside your eye, you might have a special X-ray or ultrasound taken to see exactly where it is.